 The reported median annual salary for all occupations in 2019 was $39,810.1 It’s important to keep in mind that these numbers represent nationwide averages from workers of all education and experience levels.
 Even so, you can see that both fields offer career options that come with above-average earning potential.

 If you’ve got plans to work in these fields, you’re going to need more than the typical communication, problem-solving and teamwork skills required in nearly any job.
 So what skills are employers looking for in tech professionals?

-As you can see from the table above, computer science-related jobs place a large emphasis on coding and programming skills like JAVA and C++.
-Information technology jobs may require some scripting and programming knowledge, but there’s a much stronger emphasis on hardware and its configuration.
+There is a bit of crossover in the two tables above, which isn’t all that surprising considering the similar nature of these fields.
+But you’ll notice computer science-related jobs place a large emphasis on coding and programming skills like Java® and Python®.
+Information technology jobs may require some scripting and programming knowledge, but there’s a much stronger emphasis on hardware and business processes.

 Computer science vs. information technology: Which is for you?

-Now here’s the big question—which tech field should you pursue?
+So when it comes to computer science versus information technology, which path should you pursue?
 The truth is there’s no real way to provide a definitive answer for everyone.
 Both computer science and information technology have appealing features regarding job opportunities and earning potential.
-It all comes down to personal preferences.
+It all comes down to personal skills and interests.